 Facts About Lewy Body Dementia

-- It's difficult to diagnose: As with Alzheimer's, LBD can only be conclusively diagnosed by doing a biopsy on an individual's brain after they have died.
-When diagnosing living patients, doctors consider the person’s symptoms, interview their family members, perform physical and mental evaluations, obtain a family and personal medical history, and conduct blood tests and brain imaging tests (MRI, CT).
-The main indicator of LBD is, of course, dementia.
-Other symptoms of LBD include: problems with depth perception, hallucinations (often visual), delusions, paranoia, Parkinsonism (body stiffness, tremors, trouble walking), and physical issues such as heart rate and blood pressure fluctuations, constipation, fainting spells.
-To be diagnosed with LBD, an individual must have dementia as well as several of the aforementioned symptoms.
+Doctors consider the person’s symptoms, interview their family members, perform physical and mental evaluations, obtain a family and personal medical history, and conduct blood tests and brain imaging tests like MRI, PET and CT scans.
+Symptoms of LBD include problems with depth perception, hallucinations (often visual), delusions, paranoia, Parkinsonism (body stiffness, tremors, trouble walking), and physical issues like heart rate and blood pressure fluctuations, constipation, and fainting spells.
+To be diagnosed with LBD, an individual must have dementia as well as several of these symptoms.

-- It can affect medications: An accurate, timely diagnosis of LBD is essential to avoiding dangerous medication reactions.
-Many drugs prescribed to people with Alzheimer’s disease and Parkinson’s disease—especially anti-psychotics—can have a dangerous effect on people with LBD.
-Neuroleptic Malignant Syndrome is a neurological disorder brought on by a negative reaction to neuroleptic or anti-psychotic medications that often occurs in people with LBD.
-Individuals who develop Neuroleptic Malignant Syndrome can experience muscular rigidity, high fever, variable blood pressure and severe sweating.
+An accurate, timely diagnosis of LBD is essential to avoiding dangerous medication reactions.
+Many drugs prescribed to people with Alzheimer’s disease and Parkinson’s disease—especially antipsychotic drugs used to control hallucinations—can have a dangerous effect on people with LBD.
+Neuroleptic malignant syndrome (NMS) is a neurological disorder brought on by a negative reaction to antipsychotic medications that often occurs in people with LBD.
+Individuals who develop NMS can experience muscular rigidity, high fever, variable blood pressure and severe sweating.
 Anticholinergic medications, benzodiazepines and over-the-counter sleeping pills can also have negative effects on seniors with Lewy body dementia.

-- It's similar to Parkinson's: People with LBD often exhibit the same symptoms as those with Parkinson’s disease dementia (PDD).
-While the two conditions start off differently, their biological underpinnings are closely related, and people with Parkinson’s disease can be diagnosed with either condition.
-The primary factor that physicians use to distinguish between these LBD and PDD is when the cognitive symptoms first began.
-People who start to develop dementia within a year of their Parkinson’s diagnosis are thought to have LBD, while those whose dementia symptoms start beyond the one year mark are thought to have PDD.
+People with LBD often exhibit the same symptoms as those with Parkinson’s disease dementia (PDD).
+While the two conditions start off differently, their biological underpinnings are closely related, and people with Parkinson’s disease can be diagnosed with either PDD or LBD.
+The factor that physicians use to distinguish between these two conditions is the timing of the onset of cognitive symptoms.
+People who develop dementia within a year of their Parkinson’s diagnosis are thought to have LBD, while those whose dementia symptoms start beyond the one-year mark are thought to have PDD.

-- It can impact sleep: Sleep issues and dementia often go hand-in-hand, but there’s a specific sleep condition that appears to disproportionately affect people with LBD.
-Studies indicate that as many as two-thirds of LBD patients grapple with REM Sleep Behavior Disorder (RBD), an ailment that causes them to move, speak and gesture during the REM (rapid-eye movement) stage of sleep, which is usually characterized by paralysis in healthy individuals.
+Sleep issues and dementia often go hand in hand, but there’s a specific sleep condition that appears to disproportionately affect people with LBD.
+Studies indicate that as many as two-thirds of LBD patients struggle with REM sleep behavior disorder (RBD).
+RBD is an ailment that causes movement, speaking and gesturing during the REM (rapid eye movement) stage of sleep, which is usually characterized by paralysis in healthy individuals.

-- It's unpredictable: One of the biggest challenges facing those with LBD and their families is the fact that symptoms of the disease tend to wax and wane erratically.
+One of the biggest challenges facing seniors with LBD and their families is the fact that symptoms of the disease tend to worsen and improve erratically.
 Periods of mental fog, aggressive behavior, movement issues and vivid hallucinations can last seconds, minutes, hours or days.
-The fluctuations in symptoms can be caused by underlying infections, medications or a general worsening of the disease.
-Because of this, it can be nearly impossible to determine how far the LBD has progressed in a given individual.
-However, if the causal factor is capable of being fixed (like a urinary tract infection), then the person with LBD can often return to the level of functioning they were experiencing before their unexpected decline.
+Fluctuations in symptoms can be caused by underlying infections, medications or general progression of the disease.
+Because of this, it can be nearly impossible to determine how far LBD has progressed in a given individual.
+However, if the exacerbating factor is capable of being fixed (like a urinary tract infection), then the person with LBD can often return to their prior level of functioning after receiving treatment for the secondary issue.

-- It has no cure: There is currently no way to cure or halt the progression of LBD.
+There is currently no way to cure or halt the progression of LBD.
 Instead, treatments are aimed at controlling the cognitive, psychiatric and motor symptoms of the disorder.
 Those who have been diagnosed with the condition may benefit from palliative care, which focuses on using drugs and nonpharmaceutical treatments to manage symptoms and improve a patient’s comfort and quality of life.
-For instance, cognitive issues may be addressed with cholinesterase inhibitors, a type of medication that promotes brain cell function by affecting the neurotransmitter acetylcholine.
-To improve sleep quality and minimize the effects of RBD, careful treatment with clonazepam or melatonin might help them sleep more soundly.
-And levodopa may be used to mitigate the effects of severe Parkinsonism.
-Occupational, speech and physical therapy are the most common non-pharmaceutical approaches to helping people with LBD manage their condition and function better during day-to-day functionality.
+For instance, cognitive issues may be addressed with cholinesterase inhibitors, a type of medication that promotes brain cell function by regulating the neurotransmitter acetylcholine.
+To improve sleep quality and minimize the effects of RBD, careful treatment with clonazepam (Klonopin) or melatonin might be prescribed.
+Levodopa may be used to mitigate the motor effects of severe Parkinsonism.
+Occupational, speech and physical therapies are the most common nonpharmaceutical approaches to helping people with LBD manage their condition and maintain day-to-day functionality.
 Average life expectancy after diagnosis is about 8 years, with progressively increasing cognitive and functional disability.